The Muli-Faceted Benefits of Spay and Neuter Surgery

 Removing the ovaries and uterus of a female pet is a veterinary procedure that requires minimal hospitalization and offers lifelong health benefits:

 - Your female pet will live a longer, healthier life.
-Spaying helps prevent uterine infections and breast cancer, which is fatal in about 50 percent of dogs and 90 percent of cats.
+Spaying helps prevent uterine infections and mammary cancer, which is fatal in about 50 percent of dogs and 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.

 - Your spayed female won’t go into heat.
 While cycles can vary, female felines usually go into heat for four to five days every three weeks during breeding season.
 In an effort to advertise for mates, they’ll yowl and urinate more frequently—sometimes all over the house!

 Removing the testicles of your male dog or cat will vastly improve your pet’s behavior and keep him close to home.
 Neutering provides major health benefits for your male: